About Marcus by Goldman Sachs

 Traditionally, debt consolidation was a great way to turn four or five monthly payments to different lenders into one.

-However, debt consolidation often meant that the terms of your new consolidated loan mean you’ll be paying it back for longer than you would have if all the loans were separate.
+However, debt consolidation often meant that you’ll be paying it back for longer than you would have if all the loans were separate.

 Also, consolidation loans usually only work if your new interest rate is lower than your old one.